willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The model assumes that the survival probability ($1 - p_i$) increases with the longevity parameter $\psi$, but is compensated exponentially with the increase in time $\Delta t$.

-**Recruitment** - To obtain a broader range of climatic conditions, we combined data from both the U.S. and Quebec forest inventories.
+**Recruitment** - We combined data from the U.S. and Quebec forest inventories to obtain a broader range of climatic conditions.
-However, these inventories have inconsistent protocols in recording seedlings, saplings, and juveniles.
+However, these inventories have inconsistent protocols for recording seedlings, saplings, and juveniles.
 Therefore, we quantified the recruitment rate ($I$) as the ingrowth of new individuals into the adult population, defined as those with a DBH exceeding 12.7 cm.
 The quantity $I$ encompasses the processes of fecundity, dispersal, growth, and survival up to reaching the size threshold.
 Similar to growth and survival, the count of ingrowth individuals ($I$) reaching the 12.7 cm size threshold depends on the time interval between measurements.